-Don’t give up on shooting in low light just yet!
+Don’t give up on low light photography just yet!
 There are a few things you can do to get better shots in the dark.
-Today we are here to give you 5 low light photography tips to put you in control of the situation and get better results.
+Today we are here to give you 6 low light photography tips to put you in control of the situation and get better results.

 Take advantage of Night Mode